CalPoly-MLBio/CSC448_Spring2025/README.md

 &nbsp;

-# Project 1.
-Sequences, Bacteria and Evolutionary Trees
+# Project 1: Sequences, Bacteria and Evolutionary Trees

 In this first project you will combine what you have learned about aligning sequences, working with substitution matrices, using similarity scores and clustering algorithms to ultimately build an evolutionary tree given orthologous proteins sampled from several strains of bacteria.

+## 1. The Data

-0. The protein sequences are in the data/ folder of the github.
+The protein sequences are in the **data/protein\_sequences.txt** folder of the github.
 Each sequences begins on a new line with the masked bacteria ID followed by a white tab and then the actual protein sequence.

+## 2. Sequence Alignment

 1. Align two sequences using the Smith–Waterman algorithm:
 - you can borrow an implementation from online, however,